-Freestanding kitchens will work in modern or period homes, and are less about that new, built-in kitchen look and more about mixing and matching one off pieces to create a one-off kitchen design.
+Freestanding kitchens will work in modern or period homes, and are less about that new, built-in kitchen look and more about mixing and matching one-off pieces to create a one-off kitchen design.

 This kind of kitchen design takes more thought because it's not as straightforward as just choosing a fitted kitchen.
-Instead, you will need to design your own kitchen completely and decide various routes:
+Instead, you will need to design your own kitchen completely and decide on various routes:

-- Get the bones of the kitchen sorted by buying the key parts like cabinets and the worktops from a company that specialises in made-to-measure pieces (more expensive) or one that makes fitted kitchen furniture with a freestanding look (more affordable!).
+- Get the bones of the kitchen sorted by buying the key parts like cabinets and the worktops from a company that specializes in made-to-measure pieces (more expensive) or one that makes fitted kitchen furniture with a freestanding look (more affordable!).

 - Spend time finding pieces that will work together and fit in your space (this is very time-consuming and sometimes fruitless).

 - A combination of the two routes above: get the main elements from a kitchen company or designer and then source one-off pieces to give it that unique feel.

 Either way, when designing your kitchen, we recommend making a list of your freestanding essentials (cabinets, dressers, kitchen islands, etc), take measurements, keep them to hand and then talk to both kitchen designers and joiners, but also to keep your eye out for suitable pieces on online markets, vintage stores and even charity shops.